KeliChau/Hangman-Game/README.md

 # Hangman-Game
-## Hangman Game Homework Week 2
+## Hangman Game
-Using Vanilla JavaScript and/or jQuery, HTML, and CSS to build a simple hangman game with a Minecraft theme.
+A Minecraft-theme hangman game using jQuery and Vanilla JavaScript.
+## Acknowledgements
+## Future Plans
+In the future I plan to add a Minecraft zombie or skeleton that will show each body part whenever a player misses a letter.